 The newest addition to K-BACH’s on air team began his career in radio while a junior music major at Colorado College in Colorado Springs, CO at KCME 88.7 FM.
 After graduating in 2007, Joe began work as a classical music host and producer for Vermont Public Radio.
 In addition to his announcing duties at K-BACH, he currently he serves as the Music Director for WFIU 103.7 FM in Bloomington, Indiana.

-Randy Kinkel believes that everyone needs a little art in their lives!
+Randy Kinkel believes that we all need a little art in our lives!
 That's why he's so passionate about the Music he shares with you on KBACH.
-He's proud to be a Longtime Phoenician and KBAQ Veteran--one of the KBACH "originals" who first signed on the station.
-He keeps you company Saturdays 1-7 and Sundays 10-4.
+He's proud to be a Longtime Phoenician and KBAQ Veteran--one of the KBACH "Pioneers" who first signed on the station in 1993.
+He keeps you company Saturdays 2-8 and Sundays 10-4.

 Duart has announced classical music for public radio listeners in Arizona since 1987.
 She is a contributing writer for Central Sound at Eight, a part of Arizona PBS, and host of ASU in Concert.
 She also operates the control room at Sun Sounds of Arizona, the radio reading service for the blind and visually impaired.
 In 2012 she received the Gold Microphone award as Volunteer of the Year at Sun Sounds of Arizona.